vrmeet/thexr/DO_THIS_NEXT.md

 TODO:

-- add option to not store all event stream
+- for now (do not) store all event stream

 - properly fit gun to the hand when grabbed